make-github-pseudonymous-again/awesome-qr-code/README.md

 ## Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/aureooms/awesome-qr-code/blob/master/CONTRIBUTING.md) first.
+Please take a look at the [contribution guidelines](https://github.com/aureooms/awesome-qr-code/blob/main/CONTRIBUTING.md).

-I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/aureooms/awesome-qr-code/pulls) by adding :+1: to them.
-Pull requests will be merged when their votes reach **20**.

 ---